9 Simple Steps To Potty Train Your Puppy

 By adhering to this structured routine, you provide your puppy with clear expectations and opportunities to learn proper toilet habits.

-Here’s a sample schedule while your Corgi puppy is still learning:
+Here’s a sample schedule while your puppy is still learning:

 • 7:00 am: Morning toilet break